malcolm-kee/malcolm-kee/blogs/2019/02/typesafe-call-all/2019-02-24-typesafe-call-all.md

 When writing React components, one of the utility functions that I find useful and commonly use is the `callAll` function, which I learnt from [Kent C. Dodds][kentcdodds] from one of his classes.

-The use of `callAll` is to wrap few functions together, and create another function that will call each of them with the parameters.
+The use of `callAll` is to wrap few functions together (some of them option, which could be `undefined`), and create another function that will call each of them with the parameters.

 For example: